 Tablet holder: This Sole Fitness F80 model variant has a tablet holder.
 It allows you to use your smart devices to watch shows or keep track of your training habits.

 Message board: Sole Fitness F80 has embedded message boards on their products.
-The Sole Message Board is an alphanumeric text center that provides scrolling messages to the user to guide them through each workout’s intricacies.
+The Sole Message Board is an alphanumeric text centre that provides scrolling messages to the user to guide them through each workout’s intricacies.
 If you’ve ever wondered how to set up the user profile workout, press the user profile button, and the message board will lead you through the rest.
 Consider the message board to be someone standing next to you reading from the owner’s manual on what to do next in almost every treadmill function.

 Horizon Fitness creates fitness equipment for real people in real situations.
 The equipment will assist you in selecting the ideal piece for your specific needs, ensuring that it fits your body as well as your space and schedule.
 Whatever you bring home, you can rely on us to provide the high-performance, long-lasting equipment you require to achieve your goals day after day for years.
 Discover what distinguishes our exercise equipment from others on the home fitness market—and why it is ideal for your specific requirements.